pierre-josselin/payday-2-ultimate-trainer-6/README.md

 If you can answer *yes* to all the previous points, here are solutions to the most frequently encountered problems:

-- **The *Ultimate Trainer* button does not appear in the game's main menu**

-    You've probably not extracted the project in the right place.

-    You need to extract the `payday-2-ultimate-trainer-6-main` folder to the game `mods` folder.<br>
-    The `payday-2-ultimate-trainer-6-main` folder must directly contain the project files such as `README` or `LICENSE` without going through subfolders.<br>
-    Also, if the `mods` folder does not exist in the game folder, you probably did not install **SuperBLT** correctly.

 - **The application page shows an error**

     Run a test: